remance/Masendor/Readme.md

-Medieval battle simulation game made with Pygame.
+Historical battle simulation game made with Pygame.
 There is no main name for the game but rather the name will be based on major update.
 The current code structure and documentation follows no standard guideline whatsoever, so read and confuse at your own risk (until ver 0.5).

 Plan

 Ver 0.2: Expand core mechanic to increase unit complexity

-2.7: battalion command (forced march,duel,change stance,skirmishing/fireatwill,transfer leader?)
+2.7: battalion command (forced march,transfer leader?)

 2.8: commander, strategist and battalion surrender function